-- Pet the Dog: An official comic has Wong cornered by thugs, and when it appears Ren has come to save the day, he refuses to help Wong if he can't fight his own battles.
+- An official comic has Wong cornered by thugs, and when it appears Ren has come to save the day, he refuses to help Wong if he can't fight his own battles.
 Wong escapes from the thugs on his own, not knowing that Ren later came back to kick their asses anyway.

 - The Rival: Serves as Ryo's throughout the second game, easily able to outwit him numerous times on his adventure.
 While he's not a martial artist, he's shown to be just as tough and dangerous as Ryo is in a fight.
 He also serves as one to Dou Niu.

 - Street Smart: And how.
 Ren tends to avoid putting himself in danger by getting his information from the right people, tricking and using people to his advantage, and knows how to make money.

 - Took a Level in Kindness: In the third game, he's far more willing to help Ryo and it's clear that it's not because of the money involved, despite claiming otherwise.
 Although he's still very much a trickster, he doesn't use or manipulate Ryo like he did in the past.
 He'll even wave to Ryo if he passes by him.

 - The Trickster: He easily uses Ryo's gullibility, impulsiveness and skills to his advantage.
 He even manages to get the upper hand against Lan Di by tricking him with a fake mirror.

 - Two-Headed Coin: Ren uses them in dangerous situations.
 More specifically, against Ryo, and later gives them to him as a memento.

 - Walking Shirtless Scene: He wears a shirt but his chest is always exposed.